hapax/hapax.github.io/assets/emcc.md

 To see why, let's return to the exploding bowling ball in its rest frame.
-Recall from equation (\ref{rest}) that the rest mass of the halves is actually slightly smaller than $M_0$, and gets smaller as the velocity $u$ increases.
+Recall from equation (\ref{rest}) that the rest mass of the halves is actually slightly smaller than $M_0$.
-That's kind of weird!
-It's almost as if the mass is getting converted into something else.
-To see exactly what's going on, let's consider the low-speed limit, where $u \ll c$.
+To see what's going on, let's consider the low-speed limit, where $u \ll c$.
 Using the [binomial approximation](https://hapax.github.io/mathematics/physics/hacker/binomial/), we have